moneykit/examples/use_webhooks/README.md

 ### Debugging

-Included in each webhook request is a `MoneyKit-Delivery-Token` HTTP header.
+Included in each webhook request is a `MoneyKit-Delivery-Token` and `MoneyKit-Delivery-Attempt` HTTP header.
 You should log this value out in your handler to help debug webhook issues.

 You can provide MoneyKit support with a `MoneyKit-Delivery-Token` to aid our debugging process.